btasde42/StageLI/README.md

 Min_3_contrast_context files for both englsh and french contains contrast pairs whith at leash 3 context pair which has an mirror option.
 All the context possiblities with reverse duplicate are presented as lists.

 All_most_common_context files for both english and french repsents contexts which are most common between all contrast pairs.
-For each contrast pairs there are at least 3 contexts respresented in the list.
+For each contrast pairs there are at least 3 contexts respresented in 4 list of possibilities.

 And this file gives access to another file which name is "Final max 4 solution contexts":

-In this file we have 4_context_for_each files for english and french.
-This documents contains 3 or 4 context for each contrast pairs.
+In this file we have 3_context_each files for english and french.
+This documents contains 3 context for each contrast pairs.
+There are four file for four possibilities.
 These are the final contexts to be used int the experiment part.